PrajaktaMane11/AWS_Serverless_Microservices_Project/README.md

 #
 ### AWS Lambda Power Tuning
 It is powered by AWS Step Functions tool designed to help optimize AWS Lambda functions for cost and/or performance by identifying the best memory and CPU configuration
-i.
-Lambda function with multiple power configurations ( from 128 MB to 10 GB) ii.
-CPU and network scale linearly with memory iii.
-Choosing too little memory -> slow function -> higher duration cost iv.
-Choosing too much memory -> faster but more expensive per ms Power Tuning finds the perfect spot between speed and cost.
+1. Lambda function with multiple power configurations ( from 128 MB to 10 GB)
+2. CPU and network scale linearly with memory
+3. Choosing too little memory -> slow function -> higher duration cost
+4. Choosing too much memory -> faster but more expensive per ms Power Tuning finds the perfect spot between speed and cost.

 ### How It Works